otmanebaha/web-coding-challenge-shops/README.md

 It has two parts :
-- Backend part implemented with spring boot and mongoDB for databases, and Frontend part iplemented with angular 4.
+- Backend part implemented with spring boot and mongoDB for databases, and Frontend part implemented with angular 4.

 Features :
-- As a User, I can sign up using my email & password
+- As a User, you can sign up using your email & password
-- As a User, I can sign in using my email & password
+- As a User, you can sign in using your email & password
-- As a User, I can display the list of shops sorted by distance
+- As a User, you can display the list of shops sorted by distance
-- As a User, I can like a shop, so it can be added to my preferred shops Acceptance criteria: liked shops shouldn’t be displayed on the main page
+- As a User, you can like a shop, so it can be added to your preferred shops Acceptance criteria: liked shops shouldn’t be displayed on the main page
-- As a User, I can dislike a shop, so it won’t be displayed within “Nearby Shops” list during the next 2 hours
+- As a User, you can dislike a shop, so it won’t be displayed within “Nearby Shops” list during the next 2 hours
-- As a User, I can display the list of preferred shops
+- As a User, you can display the list of preferred shops
-- As a User, I can remove a shop from my preferred shops list
+- As a User, you can remove a shop from your preferred shops list

 Specifications :
 - To use this project you need to import the backend part on your editor in this case "Eclipse",